Talking bird: Cockatoos (family Cacatuidae)

+African and New World parrots (family Psittacidae)

 The African grey parrots (Psittacus) are particularly noted for their advanced cognitive abilities and their ability to talk.
 There are two commonly kept species of which the Timneh parrot (Psittacus timneh) tends to learn to speak at a younger age than the Congo parrot (Psittacus erithacus).
 Pet Congo greys may learn to speak within their first year, but many do not say their first word until 12–18 months old.
 Timnehs are generally observed to start speaking earlier, some in their late first year.